 Over 68% of the population will be living in urban city centers by the year 2050, only further solidifying the need for higher grow yields in smaller spaces.
 Production will have to become more efficient and more affordable, and the tools for even the smallest production facilities will have to become more readily available.
 What better way to go than up?

 More Space, Less Square Footage

 Vertical grow racks allow growers to utilize more space with vertical farms without sacrificing square footage.
 So how does it work?
 Uprights are pre-welded for fast assembly and strength of vertical racks while beams incorporate a unique tapered finger design attachment that locks beams safely onto uprights.
 This creates a safe and effective space that actually improves the quality of your growth as opposed to a traditional single-tier system.
-Allowing small scale growers to produce bigger yields could be the answer to our growing population.
+Allowing small-scale growers to produce bigger yields could be the answer to our growing population.

-A Climate Proof Environment
+A Climate-Proof Environment

 One of the many benefits of indoor vertical farming is the ability to control climate on all levels of grow.
-For example, settings may be adjusted based upon which level the grow is located and how that affects the room’s overall temperature.
+For example, settings may be adjusted based on which level the grow is located and how that affects the room’s overall temperature.
 Another benefit of multi-level farming is the ability to grow a variety of items adjusted to each individual need.
-You can’t compare apples to oranges (literally) and different grows require different climate settings.
-Vertical farming also allows climate to be changed row by row and artificial lighting from LED’s to replicate natural light and assist in growth.
+You can’t compare apples to oranges (literally) and different grows to require different climate settings.
+Vertical farming also allows climate to be changed row by row and artificial lighting from LEDs to replicate natural light and assist in growth.
 Gone are the days when agriculture is susceptible to Mother Nature’s changing climates.